 You'll explore, in depth, the theory and content of the study of literature, writing, and language as they relate to the elementary classroom with our Language Arts concentration.

-Development of Elementary English Language Multicultural Literature
+- Developing Elementary English Language Arts with Multicultural Literature

 - Literature for Young Children